vienhoanglong/vienhoanglong/README.md

 ### 👨🏻‍💻 About me:

-- 🔭 Currently, I am a student studying software engineering at Ton Duc Thang University :techologic:
+- 🔭 Currently, I am a student studying software engineering at Ton Duc Thang University
 - 🌱 My future goal is to become a mobile developer
 - ⚡ Fun fact: I like photography, sleeping, coding, listening to music, eating and blah blah blah.
 <br>